Czech Solidarity Tax

 Solidarity tax is new here.
 It appeared in 2013 as a response to the economic crisis.
-This type of tax is obligatory for the employees and the business persons with an exceptionally high income.
+This type of tax is obligatory for employees and business persons with an exceptionally high income.

 The sum is 7% of an income.
 Here, it is meant an income from business or your salary.
 If you have any other income (rents, dividends, etc.) it doesn’t count here.